-- 2. Modified Tub - a.
+2. Modified Tub

+a.
 All attributes of a Stock Tub must be maintained in this category except as explicitly allowed below.
 There is a weight adjustment associated with a modified tub.

 - b.
 A modified tub is one that mainly achieves a lower CG and improved strength to weight ratio. - c.
 Lightweight replacement body panels, a thinned-down standard fiberglass body, or a lift-off lightweight shell attached to the main body structure are examples of a modified tub when done in the bulkhead-to-bulkhead region. - d.
 Vertical features above the bottom floor pan plane do not have to satisfy original minimum size or shape.
 Note that the original width and length of the floor pan still have to meet the original dimensions.
 Drivetrain tunnels and seat mounting platforms may be made smaller than standard with a Modified Tub weight adjustment.
 A flat floor pan is legal. - e.
 Floor pan material and thickness are open under Modified Tub allowances. - f.
 Rear passenger doors, if present, may be replaced with non-functional panels.
 Front and rear doors and door openings may be altered to accommodate compliant wheelbase changes. - g.
 All other cars, Stock or Modified Tub, whose factory wheelbase are less than 93" (236.2 cm) may still change their wheelbase, but it must be done without violating the floor pan length as determined by both front and rear factory bulkhead locations. - h.
 All series of Lotus 7, 7A, Super 7 and their clone or kit forms (such as Birkin, Westfield, Locost) are automatically classified as Modified Tubs.
 This also applies to the Shelby Cobra and its clones. - i.
-Tube frame cars are included in this tub category. - 3.
-Materials (all tubs) - a.
-Ferrous metal (containing iron) must be used for all primary loadbearing structures of the car.
+Tube frame cars are included in this tub category.

+3. Materials (all tubs)

+- a.
+Ferrous metal (containing iron) must be used for all primary load-bearing structures of the car.
 The primary load bearing structure is the main tub or chassis and its connections to the suspension.
 No aluminum cages or roll bars are allowed.
-Any ferrous or aluminum alloy is permitted for suspension arms, location links, and uprights/ spindles.
+Any ferrous or aluminum alloy is permitted for suspension arms, location links, and uprights/spindles.
 Beryllium and beryllium alloys are not allowed anywhere on the car. - b.
 The exceptions to the above are parts of the donor production cars that were originally non-metal.
 In all cases, replacement of these parts or addition of more load bearing structure must be by metal.
 Lighter replacement sections may not be used between bulkheads in a Stock Tub without it becoming a Modified Tub. - c.
 Lightweight substitute materials such as carbon fiber are permitted only so long as they are clearly not load bearing in the primary structure or the suspension.
-For example, outer body panels in the central tub region must be attached in a flexible manner such as with Dzus® fasteners if non-standard material composition or non-standard material thicknesses are to be used.
+For example, outer body panels in the central tub region must be attached in a flexible manner such as with Dzus® fasteners if non-standard material composition or non-standard material thicknesses are to be used. - d.
+Cars that have been approved for DM and EM as clones do not have the freedom to use better strength per weight structural materials than those originally used in the corresponding places in the originals.
+The only exception is the use of high carbon or chromemoly steel in place of mild steel.